DarienLibrary/website_content/content/_finished/summerreading/summer_reading_teens.md

 <i class="fa fa-birthday-cake fa-2x" style="color:#354fa3;" aria-hidden="true"></i>
 </div>
 <div class="col-md-11">
-<h4>Summer Reading Kickoff Party</h4>
+<h4>Summer Reading Kick-off Party</h4>
 </div>
 </div>

-**Wednesday, June 17th from 6:30 to 8 p.m.**<br />
+**Wednesday, June 27th from 6:30 to 8 p.m.**<br />
 School’s finally out but the fun is just getting started at Darien Library -- join us to kick off Summer Reading.
 Grab some food and an Advanced Reader Copy of a new book, and then tap into your creative side and tie dye something awesome to wear all summer long.
-[Register](# "Register for Summer Reading Kickoff Party")
+[Register](https://dar.to/2IH51N8 "Register for Summer Reading Kick-off Party")
 <br />
 <br />
 </div>